Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 What is a Diet Detox?

-I use the term “detox” to describe a period of time in which one refrains from unhealthy foods and alcohol.
+I use the term “detox” to describe a period in which one refrains from unhealthy foods and alcohol.

-Think of it as a “reset button“.
-A way for you to feel better and recover from a period of regular indulgences.
+Think of it as a reset, a way to feel better and recover from a period of regular indulgences.

 Signs You Need a Post-Vacation Detox